My Favorite (and not so favorite) Vegan Sprinkles

 All of the vegan sprinkle brands listed below are naturally colored, so they’re perfect for anyone who has allergies to food dyes.
 Naturally colored sprinkles are healthier than traditional ones, but the colors can be more muted.

 I love Color Kitchen because their products are all-natural and vegan and they don’t test on animals.
-These are healthhier than most of the other sprinkles in this list.
-You can find their vegan sprinkles at Whole Foods or buy them from Amazon using the affliate link in my store.
+These are healthier than most of the other sprinkles in this list.
+When Amazon bought Whole Foods, they stopped selling Color Kitchen products at Whole Foods sadly.
+But, you can still buy their vegan sprinkles from Amazon using the affliate link in my store.
 I used the Color Kitchen rainbow jimmies to decorate my cinnamon roll donuts.
+They also sell them in a smaller bag if you don’t need TWO POUNDS haha.
+Here’s a link to the smaller bag of naturally-colored rainbow sprinkles.

 BioVegan